-The need to develop and improve health and social care services for people of all ages who are affected by autism (including Asperger Syndrome) has been apparent for some time.
+The need to develop and improve health and social care services for people of all ages who are affected by autism has been apparent for some time.
 In order to provide effective services, knowing the incidence and prevalence of this condition is clearly important.
-This report aims to show the prevalence of autism amongst children of compulsory school age (4-15 year olds at the start of the school year).

-Prevalence and reporting of Autism in Northern Ireland
+Incidence of Autism in Northern Ireland